 A lot of people assume that they burn the same amount of calories on an elliptical and a treadmill.
 The unfortunate truth is that you are not using all of the muscles that you do on a treadmill to maintain balance on the elliptical since your feet are in constant contact with the machine.

 In order to maximize the calories burned on the elliptical, there are a few minor tips you can follow:

 - Work out all of your muscles and make sure your arm and leg muscles are all involved in the exercise.

 - High-intensity interval workouts are the best for burning more calories than steady and light-intensity workouts in the same amount of time.

 - Increase the incline so that more of your muscles are involved in the workout.

 - Do make it a point to push yourself further, especially if you start getting too comfortable on the elliptical.

 An elliptical is a great machine for working out and burning excess calories.
 Make sure you keep these tips in mind if you want to burn more calories and use the machine more effectively.

-All figures used in this article & the calculator are derived from research published at the Compendium of Physical Activities.
+Except as noted, all figures used in this article & the calculator are derived from research published at the Compendium of Physical Activities.